Warning: Working males over 50 most at-risk e-scooter riders

 "The injuries we are seeing are surprising in that they are high energy, blunt trauma - the kind of injuries you wouldn't expect from a micro-mobility device.

-"They do fast, and other brands go above 30km/h and that is a problem," Campbell said.
+"They do fast, and other brands go above 30km/h and that is a problem," Monk said.

 In the first detailed look at the public health cost of e-scooter crashes, University of Auckland researchers looked at acute operations at Auckland City Hospital between October 15, when Lime launched in Auckland, and February 22, when the company's licence was temporarily suspended over safety concerns.